forthy42/net2o/wiki/get-it.md

     alias n2o=/snap/bin/net2o.n2o

-Your data is inside the container.
+Your data currently resides inside your `~/snap/net2o/current/` hierarchy, but that needs to change to make it more useful.

 Get it for Android
 ------------------